IllusionMods/IllusionLibs/README.md

 5. Change "Package source" on right to "IllusionMods".
 You should now see all of the packages from this repository (and more).

 ## How to prevent dll files from these packages from being copied to the build output
+If you want to keep your build directory clean with only the plugin dlls being copied there, you can use one of the following methods to prevent dlls from nuget packages from being copied there.

+### By editing .csproj
 Open your project in VisualStudio or similar and find it in the Solution Explorer, then:

 - For old format .csproj files